A29-Dev/SimpleD2M/readme.md

 0. Auto setup
    Run `./setup` to set up Python environment (Linux only), or follow the below steps to setup manually.
+   *./setup expects python3 and pip are installed.
+This is a bug, checks will be made in a future release*

 2. Create and activate virtual environment